WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.14
+## Changed in v2024.15

-* A bunch of new loot for the Isle of Dorn
+* A bunch of new loot for the Ringing Deeps
-* Waypoints can now be set for loot as well
-* Support for Map Pin Enhanced for waypoints
+* Fix ctrl-clicking to set a waypoint from popups/history/etc not forcing its way into TomTom's crazy arrow